 According to the national fertility association RESOLVE, a woman in her late 30s is about 30 percent less fertile than she was in her early 20s.3

 That’s not an endorsement for starting families sooner, merely an acknowledgement that younger moms are less likely to require costly fertility treatment.

-One in eight couples have trouble getting pregnant or sustaining a pregnancy, with 7.4 million women receiving some type of infertility services in her lifetime, according to the Centers for Disease Control and Prevention.4
+Roughly 9 percent of women between the ages of 15 to 49 have trouble getting pregnant or sustaining a pregnancy, with nearly 13 percent receiving some type of infertility services in her lifetime, according to the Centers for Disease Control and Prevention.4

 On the flip side, older moms in their 30s, 40s, and even 50s have a number of advantages over the younger moms on the playground — quite apart from the wisdom and perspective that comes with life experience.

 Having taken the time to focus on their careers, mature moms generally command a higher annual salary and may also have better workplace benefits, such as health insurance, paid leave, and retirement plans.
 That’s especially important for single moms and the growing percentage of women who are household breadwinners.
 Mothers are the primary or sole earners for 40 percent of households with children under age 18 today, compared with 11 percent in 1960, according to the Labor Department.